-Under the terms of the employment agreements with our executive officers (other than Mr. Okajima), either party may terminate the agreement at any time upon three months' notice.
-In lieu of three months' notice, we may instead (at our election) provide the executive officer with a lump sum payment equal to 75% of his annual base compensation, in the case of Drs.
-Iwaki and Gammans, and 50% of his annual base compensation, in the case of Mr. Asako and Dr. Kalafer.
+Under the terms of the employment agreements with our current executive officers (other than Mr. Okajima), either party may terminate the agreement at any time upon three months' notice.
+In lieu of three months' notice, we may instead (at our election) provide the executive officer with a lump sum payment equal to 75% of his annual base compensation, in the case of Dr. Iwaki, and 50% of his annual base compensation, in the case of Mr. Asako.
 Under Japanese law, we must provide Mr. Okajima at least 30 days' prior dismissal notice or 30 days' pay in lieu thereof or a combination of such notice and pay requirements.
 In the event of termination of Mr. Okajima's at-will employment by us (other than for cause), we will provide six months of severance to Mr. Okajima.